Marriage and divorce are two significant life events that can have a huge

 feelings of sadness, loss, and even depression.

 As a seasoned psychologically trained family law attorney and mediator

-for more than 35 years, I have been educating individuals on the important
+for more than 35 years, I have been educating individuals and helping

-factors that contribute to a healthy marriage and the complex issues that
+the important factors that contribute to a healthy marriage and the complex

 The Psychology of Marriage